-- 1. Designed to protect natural resources, the health, safety and welfare and the social and economic well-being of those who will use the land or activity under consideration, residents and landowners immediately adjacent to the proposed use or activity, and the community as a whole; - 2.
-Related to the valid exercise of police power and the purposes which are affected by the proposed use or activity; - 3.
-Necessary to meet the intent and purpose of the zoning ordinance, are related to standards established in the Ordinance for the land use or activity under consideration and are necessary to insure compliance with those standards; and - 4.
-The conditions imposed with respect to the approval of a land use or activity shall be recorded in the record of the approval action, and shall remain unchanged except upon the mutual consent of the approving authority and the landowner.
-A record of any changed condition shall also be maintained. - E. All administrative guides or rules developed to assist the Zoning Board of Appeals or the Planning Commission in the administration of this Ordinance shall be filed with the Township Clerk and be open to public inspection.
+- 5. Shall have all administrative actions recorded in the Official Zoning Orders Book and Map. - D. The conditions imposed with respect to the approval of a land use or activity shall be recorded in the record of the approval action, and shall remain unchanged except upon the mutual consent of the approving authority and the landowner.
+A record of changed condition shall also be maintained. - E. All administrative guides or rules developed to assist the Zoning Board or the Zoning Board of Appeals in the administration of this Ordinance shall be filed with the Stephenson Township Clerk and be open to public inspection.